A challenge to UK & Welsh Governments…

 North Wales Metro Programme

-There is already significant political and regional stakeholder support for an initial programme of perhaps £500M that will help reduce the primacy of car use, especially in NE Wales and help support economic development and regeneration at places like Wrexham, Deeside Industrial Estate and Chester (yes even in England).
+There is already significant political and regional stakeholder support for an initial programme of perhaps £500M – with £350M of that being rail enhancements – that will help reduce the primacy of car use, especially in NE Wales and help support economic development and regeneration at places like Wrexham, Deeside Industrial Estate and Chester (yes even in England).
 Priority schemes include:

 - Introduce line speed capacity and reliability enhancements on the NWML – esp. in around/Chester; 3 or 4 new stations and importantly the introduction of dedicated local all stop commuter services on the NWML

-- To complement the NWML a range of measure to enable the Borderlands line to support 2tph with new and upgraded station (inc. Shotton and Deeside).
-Later, the full ambition is for 4tph and eventual full integration with the Merseyrail network
+- To complement the NWML a range of measure to enable the Borderlands line to support 2tph with new and upgraded station (inc. Shotton and Deeside) and then 4tph and full integration with the Merseyrail network using the new battery powered 777s.

 - In the medium/longer term NWML electrification and service integration with HS2 via Crewe and Northern Powerhouse Rail.